Daxxn/BenchyReloaded/README.md

 # BENCHY Version 2 - A Whole New Benchy Boi

+>Alot of this is old and needs to be updated!

 Your electronics workbench buddy!
-(Warning - Benchy is not actually your buddy, will probably try to kill you, is hideously expensive, and is way too time consuming to build.)
+(Warning - Benchy is not actually your buddy and will probably try to kill you.
+It's hideously expensive, and way too time consuming to build!)

-> Note: Ive moved to Altium Designer.
-Meaning it isn't as easy to share project files.
-Until I can work out how to streamline this process, schematics and Gerber files will only be available.
-The KiCAD projects in this repo are old and are superceeded by the Version 2 [schematics](./Docs/Schematics/Version2/) and [Gerbers.](./Docs/Gerbers/Version2/)

 ## Features

 - Single Board Computer running embedded linux
-- 6 Port USB hub (3.1)
+- 5 Port USB 3.1 hub
-- All data ports are properly protected and able to report per-port current draw
+- All data ports are **properly** protected agains over-current and backfeeding
-- 2 USB ports for computer peripherals
+- 2 USB 2.0 ports for the SBC peripherals (keyboard/mouse)
-- 100Mb Ethernet port
+- 2 1Gb Ethernet ports
 - 8 Software controlled relays for general things like lighting
 - (In Development) Lab Power Supply W/ Current or Voltage Limiting (15V @ 2A)
+- Lighting system that can drive 4 RGBW, 2 RGB, 6 dimmable, and 4 switched LED strips
 - Electronic Load (5A Max)
-- 8 channel volt meter for quick and easy voltage testing
+- Simple 8 channel volt meter for quick and easy voltage testing
 - (in development) Simple LCR Meter
 - (in development) Function Generator